7 days in Calabria, Italy itinerary: a complete guide

 Michelino beach

-Riaci Bay is another beach destination included in our Calabria itinerary!
+Riaci Bay is another beach destination included in my Calabria itinerary.

 It is one of the most celebrated Calabrian beaches, for the landscape is dominated by high limestone walls and by the Scoglio Grande, which emerges from the waters very close to the shore.